Definitely don’t begin by bellowing down the phone; you won’t make any friends.

-- If the price offered seems suspiciously low, check the offer.
+- If the price they offer seems suspiciously low, check the deal.
 Is the quality up to scratch?
 Is it really good value for money?
 What sort of post-purchase service is there?

 - If you’re tired of negotiating and just want to close, be sure you don’t sound like it.
 The supplier will take advantage of it and get you to settle.

 - Always, always, always remain polite.
-Be rude and refuse to compromise and you’ll get yourself blacklisted.
+Be rude or refuse to compromise and you’ll get yourself blacklisted.